-There were twelve members on the management committee at 31 March 2017.
-Eleven were elected by the membership at an annual general meeting and one took up a casual vacancy.
+There were twelve members on the management committee at 31 March 2018.
+Ten were elected by the membership at an annual general meeting, one took up a casual vacancy and one was co-opted on to the management committee.

-Eleven members of staff were employed by the Association at 31 March 2017 - seven were full-time and four were part-time.
+Eleven members of staff were employed by the Association at 31 March 2018 - seven were full-time and four were part-time.

-The Association owned six hundred and forty-one homes at 31 March 2017 and provided factoring services to a further two hundred and seventy-seven residential and commercial properties.
+The Association owned six hundred and thirty-eight homes at 31 March 2018 and provided factoring services to a further two hundred and eighty residential and commercial properties.